 Kentucky Humanities generally avoids "how to" talks and programs that are limited to (rather than including) artistic performances, such as concerts or storytelling.
 We do, however, include published authors who give readings from their works and answer audience questions.

 We can't guarantee bookings.
 Kentucky Humanities does our best to select topics and speakers that match the interests of Kentuckians, but we never know how many calls you will receive.
+As an independent contractor, you are in complete control of your schedule.
 Typically, featured statewide speakers may give two to five talks during the year.
 However, speakers with very popular topics may be asked for more than 10.
 Sometimes, in spite of feedback from hosting organizations to the contrary, a speaker may receive no requests.
-This is one of those years that you should not be concerned if you did not get asked to give any talks.
-A pandemic will cause speaking requests to decrease!
+You can say yes to as many requests that you wish to say yes to.

-We still do not have a good sense of weather groups will return to in-person programs.
-Some will and some will not.
+We are still seeing a slight decrease in the number of bookings due to the pandemic.
+We have seen an increase in the number of virtual presentations that groups are interested in.
 Please know that you are in complete control of your speaking engagements.
 If you are still uncomfortable in doing in-person talks, you may offer to do a virtual program with the group.
 Or you can turn down the request until you are comfortable with in-person programming.
 Please indicate on your application if you are willing to do virtual programs or in-person programs or both.

-If you are a first-time applicant, please go to the link above and complete the form as listed online by Friday, April 16, 2021.
+If you are a first-time applicant, please go to the link above and complete the form as listed online by Friday, April 15, 2022.
 To renew your contract, please go to the link and complete the basic information.
 You do not have to enter talk descriptions if there are no changes.
-If you want to offer a new talk please enter the title and description of the new talk(s) (strongly advised).
+If you want to offer a new talk, please enter the title and description of the new talk(s) (strongly advised).
 Please indicate how widely you are willing to travel on the travel question.

+Please note that we are unable at this time to allow uploads of your vita to the website.
 You must send your vita to be considered.
-So we ask that you send a copy of your vita in one of the following ways: upload with your application, email to firstname.lastname@example.org, fax to 859/257-5933, or send by mail to Kentucky Humanities Speakers Bureau, 206 E. Maxwell St., Lexington, KY 40508.
+So, we ask that you send a copy of your vita in one of three ways: email to firstname.lastname@example.org, fax to 859/257-5933, or send by mail to Kentucky Humanities Speakers Bureau, 206 E. Maxwell St., Lexington, KY 40508.